PierreFrn/ds/README.md

 * The master branch is protected and will be used to provide instructions for the labs, code templates, documentation...
 Never work in the master branch.
 Create your personal branch instead.
-Name it `Firstname.Lastname` where `Firstname` is your first name (or a part of it) and `Lastname` is your last name (or a part of it); please do not use pseudos or other fancy names, it is important that a branch owner is easily identigied from the branch name.
+Name it `Firstname.Lastname` where `Firstname` is your first name (or a part of it) and `Lastname` is your last name (or a part of it); please do not use pseudos or other fancy names, it is important that a branch owner is easily identified from the branch name.
 Switch to your personal branch, push it to the `origin` remote and declare that the local branch will track the remote one, such that you will not have to specify the remote any more when pushing or pulling:

     ```bash